A big thanks to all our recent donors!

 Petitioning

 Disputes arose within the Maroon community at Preston, or Maroon Town as it was also called.
-The majority wanted to leave Nova Scotia and return to Jamaica, but that was not allowed by the island government.
+The majority wanted to leave Nova Scotia and return to Jamaica, but that was not allowed by the island Jamaica government.
 Otherwise, they were willing to go anywhere that was warmer.
 They petitioned the government in April 1798, saying that “the Maroon cannot exist where the pineapple is not.”
 At the same time, they secretly communicated with General Walpole, by then a member of the British parliament, for support.
 They also sent a representative to London to carry petitions and to exert influence on their behalf.

 Others, however, decided to make the best of the situation in Nova Scotia.
 Led by war hero James Palmer, they asked the authorities to be settled apart from the main group.
-They were accommodated by the creation of a second Maroon community at Boydville, located in the area that today is called Maroon Hill.
-While the Preston Maroons petitioned for removal, those at Boydville requested sheep, seed grain and a cow or two.
+They were accommodated by the creation of a second Maroon community at Boydville, located in the area that today is called Maroon Hill https://historicplacesdays.ca/places/maroon-hill/ While the Preston Maroons petitioned for removal, those at Boydville requested sheep, seed grain and a cow or two.
 Despite the fact the Preston Maroons did not want to farm, they were not idle.
 All worked on the road and for local farmers and merchants.
 The women and children supplied the Halifax market with berries, eggs and poultry in addition to pigs, brooms and baskets.
 In 1800, the men were employed digging the foundation for the new Government House, still the official residence of the lieutenant-governor of Nova Scotia.
 The Maroons generally worked beside soldiers and other White labourers and always commanded equal pay.

 Departure from Nova Scotia

 The story of the Maroons in Nova Scotia is brief.
 They arrived in 1796 and left in 1800.
 Those who petitioned to leave won the day.
 The British authorities, over the objection of Wentworth, decided that all of the Maroons would go, including those at Boydville.
 They were to leave in 1799 but it was over a year later before transport was arranged and all the details were finalized.
 Wentworth, who had been criticized for settling the Maroons as a community rather than scattering them throughout the province, continued to risk his relationship with the British authorities by ordering extra provisions for the Maroons to use during their voyage.
 Finally, on 7 August 1800, 551 Maroon men, women and children sailed out of Halifax Harbour on board theHMS Asia, bound for Freetown, Sierra Leone, in Western Africa.
 They arrived safely on 30 September 1800 and volunteered to support the government against the 1792 Black Loyalist settlers who had rebelled.
-In Freetown, they perpetuated the memory of Jamaica by the creation of Trelawny Street, and oral history maintains that some of their descendants squared the circle by the mid-1800s and returned to their unforgotten island homeland.
+In Freetown, they perpetuated the memory of Jamaica by the creation of Trelawny Street, and oral history maintains that some of their descendants squared the circle by the mid-1800s and returned to their proffered unforgotten island and made homeland.

 Legacy

-Tradition insists that not all of the Trelawny Town Maroons left Nova Scotia on the Asia.
-In 1817, a Census of the Black community of Tracadie in Guysborough mentioned several descendants of the Maroons.
-But, other than their contribution to the bloodlines of Nova Scotia, their name has been perpetuated in Maroon Hill and by reference to the Maroon Bastion (long since replaced) at Citadel Hill.
 In 2000, the Nova Scotia Department of Education introduced a high school program focused on African-Canadian heritage and history (as part of the Social Studies and English courses).
 But perhaps the most important, long-lasting influence of the Maroons is the one that is the most difficult to measure.
 For sure, they contributed to the construction of African Nova Scotian identity.
+Descendants from these Indigenous Maroon Algonquin/ Mi'kmaq people namely the McGregor Clan has kept records of these history, which can also be found in the Canada Archives.

-See also Black history in Canada Collection
+See Black history in Canada Collection

 McGregor Clan Research centre...scottishmaroons.ca